-Market Name - US LPG
+Market Name - LPG

 Background

-Liquified Petroleum Gases (LPG) are comprised of Ethane, Propane, Isobutane, Normal Butane, and Pentanes.
-LPG are found in raw Natural Gas streams and main production areas are Gulf Coast and Canada.
-Most LPGs are used as chemical feedstock or residential heating.
+Natural Gas Liquids (NGL) are comprised of Ethane, Propane, Isobutane, Normal Butane, and Pentanes.
+As the name implies, NGL’s are found in raw Natural Gas streams, but are also a by-product of the oil refining process.
+The main production areas are Gulf Coast and Canada.
+Most LPG’s are used as chemical feedstock or for residential heating.
 Most chemical demand is located close to production areas but residential heating use is imported to the region.
-The main LPG pipelines are Texas Eastman, Dixie, Cochin, Kinder Morgan, Buckeye and Kanab.
+The main NGL pipelines are Texas Eastman, Dixie, Cochin, Kinder Morgan, Buckeye and Kanab.

 While the LPG trading has been present for decades, evolution of paper markets has increased dramatically only over the past 3-5 years.
-Some of the developments in the marketplace are the NYMEX propane exchange, internet trading systems like Chalkboard and NetTrade, and a industry accepted pricing service (OPIS), but the two factors that have increased interest in the forward trades are market volatility and market liquidity provided by the speculators.
-With an active forward market, industry players can witness the liquidity and have warmed to participating in the forward market-- putting on and exiting financial hedges.
+Some of the developments in the marketplace are the NYMEX propane exchange, internet trading systems like Chalkboard and NetTrade, and an industry accepted pricing service (OPIS), but the two factors that have increased interest in the forward trades are market volatility and market liquidity provided by the speculators.
+With an active forward market, industry players can witness the liquidity and have warmed to participating in the forward market, putting on and exiting financial hedges.
 This has led to a fully developed financial market.

 Current Market

-The propane OTC market trades generally trades from 7:00-4:00 Central Time Monday thru Friday.
-NYMEX The most active traders are Louis Dreyfus, Koch, Dynegy, PG&E,Coast, Vanguard, Ferrell, and Transammonia.
-Furthermore there are many chemical producers, propane retailers, and LPG producers are active both in the spot markets and forward markets.
-There are several brokers serving the market, the most active are EES, Lozier Energy, Gasteam, Nordico and United.
+Although there are five NGL’s, propane is by far the most liquid, the next liquid is ethane (E/P and purity), followed by butane, natural gasoline and iso butane.
+The propane OTC market trades generally trades from 7:00-4:00 Central Time Monday through to Friday.
+Many chemical producers, propane retailers, and LPG producers are active both in the spot markets and forward marketsas well as several brokers who serve the market.
+Even though there is a NYMEX propane market available, more than 90% of all trades are transacted in the OTC market.
+These are split evenly between brokered trades, trades done on networked systems and buyer-seller direct.
+Generally there is a correlation between market volatility and market volume and since prices in the winter have the largest swings, these are typically the most actively traded days.
+Daily trading volume during the busiest of days can reach into the millions of barrels.

+[What about volumes?
+Split between OTC and ETD?
+Trading patterns, i.e. seasonality etc. The products most commonly traded.
+Keep information more general without referring to market or industry supply and demand specifics.]

 Significant Future Developments

-One of the largest projects that will affect the NGL marketplace is the Alliance Pipeline and Aux Sable Plant.
-This 1,858 mile long, 36 inch rich natural gas pipeline and the 70,000 b/d of NGL plant will bring tremendous amounts of Natural Gas and associated liquids to the Mid West United States.
-The target startup of Alliance is Oct 1, 2000 when the expected raw gas volumes will be 1,600 MMcfd but there are plans to expand the pipeline to 2,100 MMcfd.
-The expected compostion of the Aux Sable Plant is 40,000 b/d of ethane, 19,000 b/d of propane, 8000 b/d of mixed butanes, and 3000 b/d of C5+.
+There are a number of pipeline projects as well processing plants that will be completed in the near future which will affect the availability of NGL’s as well as the demand.

+[This section needs to talk about generally about dynamics that will affect the way the market will trade and behave rather than suggesting factors that will cause demand and supply to move one way or another.]

-On the demand side, there are a number of new steam cracker plants planned to come online in the next couple of years.
-A total of 7.3 billion lb/yr of capacity are planned; the three largest projects are Nova/UCC 2.8 billion lb/yr to startup in the Fall of 2000 in Alberta, Canada, Formosa’s Point Comfort cracker expected to be completed the latter half of 2000 and a BASF/Fina JV in Point Arthur expected production beginning in 2001.
-The Formosa and BASF/Fina plants are each 1.8 billion lb/yr.
-These plants could consume 150,000+ b/d of NGLS
+Most notably there are a number of new steam cracker plants planned to come online in the next couple of years in North America.

 Current Regulatory Environment

-NYMEX transactions are regulated under the -----
+NYMEX transactions are regulated under the (CFTC??)---don’t know but the same as other crude products.

 OTC trades are unregulated.

+[To be completed for the European and the US market.]

 Market Conventions